This post contains affiliate links. See my disclosure policy here.

 To make this cocktail, you’ll need the following ingredients:

 Oloroso Sherry: This is a type of fortified wine made in Spain with palomino grapes.
-We used Emilio Lustau Dry Oloroso Don Nuño Sherry because it has a rich and nutty flavor.
-For a mocktail version of this drink, try Non-Alcoholic Sherry Flavoring in place of the sherry.
+I used Emilio Lustau Dry Oloroso Don Nuño Sherry.

 Egg White & Yolk: This is both the clear liquid and yellow portion in an egg.
-We used fresh egg white and yolk because they add a rich, silky smooth texture.
+I used fresh egg white and yolk.

 Bartending Tools